Moonjelly Foundation supports Indigenous-led stewardship of land, sea, and community health through shared knowledge and applied research.

 Meet Moonjelly Foundation.

 Moonjelly is not a single project or short-term initiative.
-It is the weaving together of years of trust-based work with Indigenous academics, practioners, and communities - now operating as a coherent, evolving platform.
+It is the weaving together of years of trust-based work with Indigenous academics, practioners, and communities - now operating as a coherent, evolving program.

 We work bottom up.